July 25, 2012

 Silent Night by Kevin Puts

-A gift of $300,000 from The Marge and Charles J. Schott Foundation will make possible the exciting company premiere of Kevin Puts’s important new opera Silent Night, which won the 2012 Pulitzer Prize for Music.
+A gift of $300,000 from The Marge and Charles J. Schott Foundation will make possible the exciting company premiere of the important new opera Silent Night, with music by Kevin Puts and a libretto by Mark Campbell, which won the 2012 Pulitzer Prize for Music.
 Inspired by a true story and based on the 2005 film Joyeux Noël, Silent Night recounts the moving tale of the Christmas truce of 1914, when combatant soldiers on the Western Front of the First World War declared a brief ceasefire and celebrated the holiday together.

 Cincinnati Opera’s performances will take place near the 100th anniversary of the outset of World War I. To commemorate that conflict, which reshaped world politics and ushered in the modern era, the company will spearhead a multi-disciplinary program of educational lectures, films, exhibits, and symposiums, collaborating with organizations throughout the arts, education, and cultural community.